-The bank uses these tips to “pay it forward,” funding its efforts to spot other customers’ overdrafts.
+These tips to “pay it forward” funding its efforts to spot other customers’ overdrafts.
 Whether you tip or not is up to you.
 It won’t affect your ability to use SpotMe in the future.

 No Hidden Fees

-Chime Bank extends its fee-free philosophy to more than just overdrafts.
-The bank has a clear table of fees on its website, and it charges no fee for many of the services that other banks charge for.
+Chime extends its fee-free philosophy to more than just overdrafts.
+They have a clear table of fees on its website, and it charges no fee for many of the services that other financial institutions charge for.

 Some examples of fee-free services that Chime offers are external funds transfers, debit card replacements and foreign transactions.

-As a mobile-first bank, it makes sense that Chime would put a lot of effort into its mobile banking experience.
+As a mobile-first financial institution, it makes sense that Chime would put a lot of effort into its mobile experience.
 You can download the app on both iPhone and Android devices.

-The bank also offers strong security options.
+They also offer strong security options.
 Using sliders in the app, you can enable or disable your debit card, blocking purchases entirely.
 This can come in handy if you lose your card.

 Or, if you want to add an extra step to making purchases, it forces you to think a bit more about the things that you buy.